Skip to Main Content

 Academic Search Ultimate (EBSCO) has a primary source filter.
 Under Publication Type select Primary Source Document.
 The database will only retrieve primary source items.

-Handy Links
+Helpful Links